acha Dean Bïyan is like an ever-shifting image inside a kaleidoscope — part

 ïyan was born on October 1, 1967 and spent his formative years in Montréal,

-followed by stints in New York City and Paris where he cultivated an interest in photography, music and art.
+followed by stints in New York City, Paris and Los Angeles where he cultivated an interest in photography, music and art.
 A self-taught photographer, he began experimenting with cameras, film and darkroom techniques at an early age.
 Yet it wasn't until age thirty four that he became a professional photographer.

 It all began at a nightclub.